dotnet/docs-aspire/docs/deployment/azure/aca-deployment-github-actions.md

 1. When prompted whether to create a new Git repository in the directory, enter <kbd>y</kbd> and press <kbd>Enter</kbd>.

+    > [!NOTE]
+    > Creating a GitHub repository required you being logged into GitHub.
+There are a few selections that vary based on your preferences.
+After logging in, you will be prompted to create a new repository in the current directory.

 1. Select **Create a new private GitHub repository** to configure the git remote.

 1. Enter a name of your choice for the new GitHub repository or press enter to use the default name. `azd` creates a new repository in GitHub and configures it with the necessary secrets required to authenticate to Azure.